Startups Weekly: A pre-IPO list of unicorn companies that also generate lots of revenue(!) – TechCrunch

 In recent years investors have come up with more ways to back companies that are still finding product-market fit or still figuring out how to grow.
 But there are approximately six stages of seed today — and each investor who writes these sorts of checks has their own preferences within the stages.
 Some are fine with just a big idea, some want to see the start of long-term traction.

 So!
-Our resident former VC, Danny Crichton, has put together the latest tips that he’s hearing from founders and early-stage investors for Extra Crunch about the following stages of young companies:
+Our resident former VC, Danny Crichton, has put together for Extra Crunch the latest tips that he’s hearing from founders and early-stage investors about the following stages of young companies:

 0. Team – deck: This might be dubbed the “hello world” stage of a startup’s journey.
 There is at least one person looking to build some form of company, but the full team, product, market and target aren’t fleshed out at all.